-EHCPs must be reviewed annually for pupils in Key Stages 1 and 2.
-Pupils in the EYFS will have two reviews per year.
+EHCPs must be reviewed annually for all pupils.
 The LA will inform the Head teacher at the beginning of each school term of the pupils requiring reviews.
 The SENCo will organise the reviews and invite: the child's parent, the child (if appropriate), the class teacher, the Headteacher, the SEND governor, the LA representative, and any other person considered appropriate.